Ashes in the Snow: Reception

 Ben Kenigsberg of The New York Times said that the movie has "a few powerful images", while Cath Clarke of The Guardian called the movie "soapy".
 Stephen Farber of The Hollywood Reporter, called the movie a "[g]rim chronicle of a historical tragedy".

 Rex Reed of The Observer called the movie "[a]nother dreary Holocaust drama with no regard for narrative trajectory and an overwhelming lack of verbal coherence."
-The Holocaust however, was "was the genocide of European Jews during World War II ... (by) Nazi Germany and its collaborators", whereas the Soviet Union was Germany's enemy, and the Lithuanians taken prisoner were not necessarily Jewish.
+The Holocaust however, "was the genocide of European Jews during World War II ... (by) Nazi Germany and its collaborators", whereas the Soviet Union was Germany's enemy, and the Lithuanians taken prisoner were not necessarily Jewish.